algorithm-archivists/algorithm-archive/contents/computus/computus.md

 Though the word *Computus* can technically describe any sort of computation {{ "bede725" | cite }} or else a set of medieval tables for calculating various astrological events {{ "dictcomputus" | cite }}, it is also one of the most common historical names for the calculation of the Christian holiday of Easter every year.
 Nominally, Easter happens the Sunday after the first full moon after the spring equinox (roughly March 21st).
-This particular full moon is known by a number of names, such as the Pink (strawberry) Moon, Hunter's Moon, Snow Moon, along with several others.
+This particular full moon is known by a number of names, such as the Pink (strawberry) Moon, Hunter's Moon, and the Snow Moon, along with several others.
 The most common name for it is the paschal full moon, which translates to "Passover" in Greek and signifies an important Jewish festival.

 For the first few centuries, the date of Easter each year was dictated by the Pope; however, after the church grew, it was no longer straightforward to communicate this date to all of Christendom.
 As such, the church did what they could to algorithmically generate tables for clergy to determine the date of Easter each year.
 To this day, the calculation of Easter still poses a problem, with western and eastern (orthodox) churches celebrating on different dates approximately 50% of the time.

-I'll be honest, there is a lot of good, Christian drama surrounding the calculation of this event and it's remarkably interesting to read about it {{ "bien2004" | cite }}.
+I'll be honest, there is a lot of good, Christian drama surrounding the calculation of this event and it's remarkably interesting to read about {{ "bien2004" | cite }}.
-Suffice it to say that the date of Easter bamboozled many historical scholars, with at least one algorithm appearing in the early archives of the now famous scientific journal of Nature {{ "computus1876" | cite }}.
+Suffice it to say that the date of Easter bamboozled many historical scholars, with at least one algorithm appearing in the early archives of the now famous scientific journal of *Nature* {{ "computus1876" | cite }}.
-The calculation was so complicated hat even Frederick Gauss had to try his hand at it (and failed before being corrected by one of his students).
+The calculation was so complicated that even Frederick Gauss had to try his hand at it (and failed before being corrected by one of his students).

 As an important note, because Easter depends on the lunar cycle, the date of the paschal full moon is static in the lunar calendar.
 In this way, computus is the act of mapping a lunar cycle onto the Gregorian (solar) calendar everyone knows and loves.